CybercentreCanada/assemblyline-service-jsjaws/README.md

 * `add_supplementary`: If you want supplementary files to be added to the result, select this.
 * `static_signatures`:  If you want the signatures to be run against the file contents as well rather than just the dynamic excecution output.
+* `display_sig_marks`: If you want the lines of code that caused the signatures to be raised to be displayed in the ResultSections.

 Box.js parameters:
 * `no_shell_error`: For Box.js, select this flag if you want to.